-1 Declaration of Stephen A. Munkelt 2 I, Stephen A. Munkelt, hereby declare: 3 1.
-I make this declaration based on my own personal knowledge and information 4 derived from CACJ membership resources and if called to testify I could and would do so 5 competently as follows: 6 2.
-I am a criminal defense attorney in Nevada City, California and am the Executive 7 Director of the California Attorneys for Criminal Justice ("CACJ"), a membership organization 8 of criminal defense attorneys practicing in California.
-With over 1,300 members, CACJ is the 9 nation's largest statewide organization of criminal defense lawyers and allied professionals.
-10 CACJ is a California affiliate of the National Association of Criminal Defense Lawyers, but the 11 two organizations are distinct, with different membership, different officers, and different 12 governing bodies.
-13 3.
-CACJ identifies three specific purposes of the organization: (1) to defend the 14 rights of persons as guaranteed by the United States Constitution, the Constitution of the State of $\vec{0}$ 15 California and other applicable law; (2) to preserve due process and equal protection of the law 16 for the benefit of all persons; to enhance the ability of its members to discharge their professional Ε. 17 responsibilities through educational programs, publications and mutual assistance; and (3) to 18 protect and foster the independence of the criminal defense lawyer and to improve the quality of L 19 the administration of criminal law.
-CACJ routinely engages in advocacy to advance justice, fairness, and constitutional protections in the juvenile and adult criminal systems in the courts and the Legislature.
-4. Our members are incredibly concerned about the current coronavirus pandemic 20 fairness, and constitutional protections in the juvenile and adult criminal systems in the courts 21 and the Legislature.
-22 4.
-Our members are incredibly concerned about the current coronavirus pandemic $\sum{i=1}^{3}$ 23 24 and its effect on our clients, not only for their rights in the criminal court process and the effects on our ability to advocate on their behalf, but also for their health and safety given the direct risks of infection and difficulty getting appropriate medical treatment in most jails.
-The 25 risks of infection and difficulty getting appropriate medical treatment in most jails.
-The $\Box$ 26 coronavirus directly affects CACJ members and their clients, including by placing members' 27 clients at heightened risk of infection.
-CACJ has established a COVID-19 resource center on its 28 website with information and recommendations on the crisis and the response from the Judicial 1
+Declaration of Stephen A. Munkelt

+- I, Stephen A. Munkelt, hereby declare: - I make this declaration based on my own personal knowledge and information 1. derived from CACJ membership resources and if called to testify I could and would do so competently as follows: - I am a criminal defense attorney in Nevada City, California and am the Executive 2.
+Director of the California Attorneys for Criminal Justice ("CACJ"), a membership organization of criminal defense attorneys practicing in California.
+With over 1,300 members, CACJ is the nation's largest statewide organization of criminal defense lawyers and allied professionals.
+CACJ is a California affiliate of the National Association of Criminal Defense Lawyers, but the two organizations are distinct, with different membership, different officers, and different governing bodies. - CACJ identifies three specific purposes of the organization: (1) to defend the 3. rights of persons as guaranteed by the United States Constitution, the Constitution of the State of 5 California and other applicable law; (2) to preserve due process and equal protection of the law for the benefit of all persons; to enhance the ability of its members to discharge their professional responsibilities through educational programs, publications and mutual assistance; and (3) to responsibilities through educational programs, publications and mutual assistance; and (3) to protect and foster the independence of the criminal defense lawyer and to improve the quality of the administration of criminal law.
+CACJ routinely engages in advocacy to advance justice, fairness, and constitutional protections in the juvenile and adult criminal systems in the courts and the Legislature. - Document received by the 4.
+Our members are incredibly concerned about the current coronavirus pandemic and its effect on our clients, not only for their rights in the criminal court process and the effects on our ability to advocate on their behalf, but also for their health and safety given the direct risks of infection and difficulty getting appropriate medical treatment in most jails.
+The coronavirus directly affects CACJ members and their clients, including by placing members' clients at heightened risk of infection.
+CACJ has established a COVID-19 resource center on its website with information and recommendations on the crisis and the response from the Judicial